mapycz/mapnik/docs/features/text-extend.md

 # Text on extended geometry

 Allows to render text along line when length of the text exceeds length of the line.
-Beginning and ending segments of the underlaying line are extended by number of pixes given by parameter `extend`.
+Beginning and ending segments of the underlaying line are extended by number of points given by parameter `extend`.

 ## An example